 It took years before Mr. Bones finally found his way home.
-In the early morning hours of July 2, 2012, I came across the NYC Animal Care & Control’s Urgent List via a Facebook thread, completely by chance, and there he was – a ragged dog with an enormous lemon shaped open mouth smile.
-I had never heard of the Urgent List and was unaware of the exponential number of animals euthanized at our city shelter each year.
-The gravity of what it was consumed me.
-And so, that same day, a few hours before his scheduled expiration, Mr. Bones found himself in the backseat of my car, driving away from Brooklyn AC&C, en route to my home in Manhattan.
+In the early morning hours of July 2, 2012, I found myself on the NYC Animal Care & Control’s Urgent List and there he was – a ragged dog with an enormous open mouthed smile.
+I was unaware of the exponential number of animals euthanized at our city shelter each year and the more I educated myself, the more a sense of responsibility to act consumed me.
+A few hours later, just before his scheduled euthanasia, Mr. Bones found himself in the backseat of my car, en route from the Brooklyn shelter to my home in Manhattan.

-At an estimated 6 years old, he was severely malnourished, covered in scars, old puncture wounds and what appeared to be a cigarette burn or two.
-His tail was a battered twig of fur, blood and bone.
-His mouth hid a level of dental trauma so severe I still cringe when I remember what his teeth looked like.
-Over the next six weeks, Mr. Bones was treated for a serious case of canine influenza, his tail healed without an amputation and he underwent two oral surgeries to remove nine teeth that had shattered so severely only the pulp remained.
+At an estimated 6 years old, he was severely malnourished, covered in scars, healed wounds and possible cigarette burns.
+His tail was a battered twig of fur, blood and bone and his mouth held a level of dental trauma so severe our specialists cringed.
+Over the next six weeks Mr. Bones was treated for a life threatening case of canine influenza, his tail healed without an amputation and he underwent two oral surgeries to remove nine teeth that had shattered so severely only the pulp remained.
 (A year later, he would undergo a third surgery to remove another five.)
 Mr. Bones made a full recovery, but this was just the beginning of his story.

 Elizabeth (Elli) Frank

-Founder & Co-Executive Director, Mr. Bones & Co.
+Founder & Executive Director, Mr. Bones & Co.